ykumawat/twitter-api-todo-web-071717/README.md

 #### Gem Review: What is a Gem?

 A gem is a library of Ruby code that has been packaged specially for inclusion into any programmer's Ruby project.
 You can refer back to the earlier lessons on using bundler to refresh your memory.
-Here's a quick reminder though: bundler is a tool that installs the gem's required by your program and helps to manager the dependencies of those gems.
+Here's a quick reminder though: bundler is a tool that installs the gems required by your program and helps to manage the dependencies of those gems.

 ### API Keys and Secrets